Consignment of Goods - Terms and Conditions

 12.6 Expressly Excluded Items.
 We will not carry the following items without written approval of the National Freight Manager:

-• Firearms or live ammunition or any other item that could be described as a weapon
+1. Firearms or live ammunition or any other item that could be described as a weapon

-• Live Animals or Reptiles
+2. Live Animals or Reptiles

-13. Authorisations
+13. AUTHORISATIONS

 2. Deviate from the usual route of carriage or place of storage;

-4. Sell or dispose of any Goods held by us for a period of ninety days or more, where the Goods remain uncollected or undeliverable.
+4. Sell or dispose of any Goods held by Us for a period of ninety days or more, where the Goods remain uncollected or undeliverable.
 We will do so after taking all reasonable steps to contact both the sender and intended receiver of the Goods; and

-5. Open, inspect and take any action we consider necessary in relation to Goods if we need to verify the condition or nature of the Goods, their ownership or their destination or if we consider the Goods may be unlawful or dangerous.
+5. Open, inspect and take any action We consider necessary in relation to Goods if We need to verify the condition or nature of the Goods, their ownership or their destination or if We consider the Goods may be unlawful or dangerous.

-1. Only DIRECT "Freight" or Senior Management of Greyhound Australia may use the entire clause (13) as a waiver.
+• Only DIRECT “Freight” or Senior Management of Greyhound Australia may use the entire clause (13) as a waiver.

-14.1 We will attempt to deliver to the address nominated by you.
-Delivery is deemed to be effected when we receive a signed receipt or delivery docket confirming that the Goods were received in good condition.
+14.1 We will attempt to deliver to the address nominated by You.
+Delivery is deemed to be effected when We receive a signed receipt or delivery docket confirming that the Goods were received in good condition.

-14.3 If that address is unattended, delivery is deemed to have occurred and we may leave the Goods at that address unattended, at our complete discretion.
+14.3 If that address is unattended, delivery is deemed to have occurred and We may leave the Goods at that address unattended, at Our complete discretion.

-14.4 If the delivery address is unattended and we elect to re-deliver the Goods, We will charge you for the costs of the re-delivery including any storage costs we may incur (Refer clause 6.4).
+14.4 If the delivery address is unattended and We elect to re-deliver the Goods, We will charge You for the costs of the re-delivery including any storage costs We may incur (Refer clause 6.4).

 14.6 We will not in any circumstances deliver Goods to a post office box.